15 Questions to Ask Yourself (& Your Team!) Before the Work From Home Transition

 Being a great leader is even more important now that your team isn’t going into the office every day.
 You need to connect and bring your team together, even when you are communicating via the internet.
 Strong leaders understand that communication over the internet can leave a big gap.
 They know that they need to be clear, concise, and ask their employees for confirmation on their communication.

-If you’re interested in strengthening your leadership in a remote team, BeeBole Timesheet is hosting a How to Make Remote Work Part of Your Team’s DNA webinar on Thursday, December 10, 2020.
+If you’re interested in strengthening your leadership in a remote team, BeeBole’s How to Make Remote Work Part of Your Team’s DNA session is still a useful resource.
+The practical lessons hold up because remote leadership is less about location and more about clarity, trust, and follow-through.

-Here are just a few of the topics to be covered:
+Here are a few topics to work through with your own managers:

-• The sustainably of running a remote team;
+• The sustainability of running a remote or hybrid team;

 • How to create a remote work policy;